 The straight lines and clean cuts are made with detailed knowledge of tapestry and weaving.
 An example from the history of arts of who actually lacked this approach to tapestry is the great Italian Renaissance master Raffaello Sanzio (1483-1520).
 When Pope Leo X (1475 – 1521) commissioned the Italian renaissance master to make tapestry cartoons for tapestry in the Sistine Chapel (cartoon from 1515 pictured to the left), there were severe technical problems to have the tapestries made.
 As the cartoons had to be interpreted and new weaving techniques had to be developed in order to have the cartoons weaved, it took several years from the cartoons were finished until the tapestries were done – and with great difficulty.

 Many of the techniques of Kåre Jonsborg were taken from analysis of middle age tapestry (such as the Baldishol tapestry).
 The knowledge of how these were made had been forgotten.
 No documentation existed, but Kåre Jonsborg backward engineered the techniques by studying the ancient tapestries.
 He also applied the techniques of classical arts acquired through his teachers and by many years of intense research of the old masters.
 Much of the tapestry pioneer work was done together with Else Halling and her colleagues at Norsk Billedvev AS before and during World War II at the “Kunstindustrimuseet” (“Art industry museum”) in Oslo, Norway.
 Together, they, among other things, made a palette of colours with basis in colours available from plants in nature.
 This palette was used in all the tapestries and based on the same colours/plants which were used in old middle age tapestry.
 This was pioneer work which other artists picked up and applied later in their works of art.
-Many of the larger tapestries made by other artists in Norway are in fact woven in a weaving loom designed and made by Kåre Jonsborg for the company “Norsk Billedvev AS” which produced many of the larger tapestries produced after World War II.
+Many of the larger tapestries made by other artists in Norway are woven in a weaving loom designed and made by Kåre Jonsborg for the company “Norsk Billedvev AS” which produced many of the larger tapestries produced after World War II.
 All of Kåre Jonsborg´s tapestry cartoons were made by applying construction, which will be further described below.

 For more information, the webeditor recommends the book “Norsk Billedvev – Et atelier og en epoke” by Øistein Parmann (available on the Norwegian national library website if you have a Norwegian IP address https://www.nb.no)